- Which iPad is best for you?

 Finally, do you need 3G/4G/cellular connectivity?

 It's a luxury, I'd say, even if it's a nice one to have.
-For an extra £100, you'll be able to access the web and email, and use connected apps, away from a Wi-Fi network.
+For an extra £100 or so, you'll be able to access the web and email, and use connected apps, away from a Wi-Fi network.
 (You also need to factor in the cost of a data plan.)
 Consider carefully how often you're going to do that - with an iPad mini there's likely to be more on-the-go use than with a full-size iPad, but it's still a lot to pay for something you may only use from time to time.
 Have you got a regular (overground) commute where you'd enjoy catching up on news headlines or email?
 Then it could be worth the extra.

 Just bear in mind, as a commenter called Chromejob points out below, that the cellular option also brings with it a GPS radio - meaning that you'll be able to pull in accurate location data when using your device on the go.